-When I was applying to college, I chose to pursue an English major because I wanted to write — even though English was, perhaps surprisingly, one of my worst subjects in high school.
+When I was applying to college, I chose to pursue an English major because I wanted to write — even though English was one of my worst subjects in high school.

-I now work as a Content Writer at a media marketing company, producing articles about food, fitness, and health.
-On my own time, I write original creative pieces, some of which may be found on my FictionPress account or scattered sporadically on my Tumblr, and maintain my blog once a week.
+After graduation, I worked shortly as a Content Writer at a media marketing company and produced articles about food, fitness, and health.
+I continue to produce content in my role at the Cal Alumni Association, and am also dedicating more time to writing original creative pieces — some of which may be found on my FictionPress account or scattered sporadically on my Tumblr — and maintaining my blog.

-Inspiration, however, can be fleeting.
+Inspiration can be fleeting.
 If you have any ideas and would like to see it come to life, I would love to hear your thoughts.
-Feel free to contact me at any of my social media sites or simply complete the form below, if you are ever so inclined.
+Feel free to hit me up via social media or fill out the form below, if you are ever so inclined.